 - enhance understanding of the environment in which higher-education-related decisions are made; and

-- provide opportunities for participation in activities that facilitate enhanced understanding of careers in higher education.
+- provide opportunities for participation in activities that facilitate an enhanced understanding of careers in higher education.

 Although participation in the program does not guarantee an appointment to an advanced or administrative position at the University, the program has increased the number of qualified women and minorities who are interested in pursuing careers in University administration.